Bonsai Tree Care for Beginners (2025): The Ultimate Step-by-Step Guide

 • Reduce feeding: Stop or reduce fertilizer application, switching to a low-nitrogen formula to avoid encouraging new growth before dormancy.

-• Observe leaf color changes: Deciduous bonsai like maple and elm show beautiful fall colors—take time to appreciate this seasonal display.
+• Observe leaf colour changes: Deciduous bonsai like maple and elm show beautiful fall colours—take time to appreciate this seasonal display.

 • Prepare outdoor bonsai for winter: Move trees to sheltered spots if necessary and clean pots and tools in preparation for the colder months ahead.